BlakeDonn/BD-Flashcards/README.md

 2. run `npm install` in the root of the cloned directory

-3. type node index.js to run the application
+3. type `node index.js` to run the application

-4. Answer questions
+4. Answer questions as prompted

 5. Upon completion, a new iteration can be started by doing step 3 again